 This week we again read of the great plagues, the Esser Makkos.
 Ten plagues, from Blood all the way to the Killing of the First Born.
-Some plagues, like the Killing of the First Born, are very frightening.
-Others, like the frogs, sound more like Moishe Rabbeinu got drunk and acted on a dare from Kulaiv Ben Yefuneh (Voos iz givven tzfardayah?)
+Some, like the Killing of the First Born, are very frightening.
+Others, like the frogs, sound more like Moisher Rabbeinu got drunk and was acting on a dare from Kulaiv Ben Yefuneh (Voos iz givven tzfardayah?)

-I'm sure the Aimishteh would have welcomed some additional thoughts.
-But Moishe was likely off making a little extra cash doing magic tricks with his Makkel at a bachelorette party.
-And Aroin Hacoihain was probably too busy polishing the gold for the Eigel Hazahav.
+I'm sure the Aimshteh would have welcomed some new thoughts.
+But Moishe was likely off making a little extra cash by doing magic tricks with his Makkel at a bachelorette party.
+And Aron Hacoihain was probably too busy polishing the gold for the Aygel Hazahav.

 So here are a few suggestions for some new plagues to bring upon the Egyptians, three and a half thousand years too late: New Plague #1 -- Ingrown toe nails.
 New Plague #2 -- Excessive flatulence.
 New Plague #3 -- Jock itch.
 New Plague #4 -- Yoko Ono.

 But even with these latter day suggestions, the plagues must still conclude with the most horrific plague of all, Makkas Bechoirois, the Killing of the First Born.
 Which leads to a key question posed by the RASHBAM: Why did the Reboinoisheloilum choose to kill the first born?
 Why didn't He kill the youngest?
 Or the ugliest?
 Or the dumbest?
 Or even better, the ones with the hottest wives?

 The RADAK adds on to this question: What does Hakkadoshboruchhu have against the eldest anyway?
 Look at the pattern: